sumanbhattarai/isc2-cc/README.md

 > ⚠️ **Wariness is a virtue.** Encourage a healthy level of suspicion in security-sensitive environments.

+## 🕵️ Impersonation Attacks

+Impersonation attacks are **social engineering tactics** that involve pretending to be someone else — usually someone trusted — to trick individuals into sharing information or performing harmful actions.

+### 📬 Spam and Phishing

+#### 🗑️ Spam (Unsolicited Commercial Email or UCE)

+- Mass-sent unwanted messages for marketing or fraud.
+- Illegal under **CAN-SPAM Act**, but hard to trace offenders.

+#### 🎣 Phishing

+- A type of spam meant to **steal sensitive information**, like passwords or credit card details.
+- Usually involves fake links to **legitimate-looking login pages**.

+**Example:**
+"You’ve reached your mailbox storage limit.
+Click here to upgrade."
+(But the link actually leads to a phishing page.)

+> 🔁 **Credential Reuse Danger:**
+> If users reuse passwords across multiple platforms, one stolen login can lead to several account breaches.

+### 🎯 Targeted Phishing Variants

+#### 🎯 Spear Phishing

+- Tailored attacks targeting **specific individuals or small groups**.
+- Use company jargon and names to appear legitimate.

+#### 📄 Invoice Scams

+- Fake invoices sent to finance departments hoping for unverified payments.

+#### 🐋 Whaling

+- Spear phishing that targets **high-level executives**.
+- Often disguised as legal threats or confidential notices.

+### 🧪 Advanced Impersonation Techniques

+#### 🌐 Pharming

+- Fake websites mimic real ones to capture credentials.
+- May involve:
+  - **Typosquatting**: Using look-alike domains (e.g., go0gle.com)
+  - **DNS poisoning**: Redirecting users to malicious sites automatically

+#### 📞 Vishing (Voice Phishing)

+- Attackers **call** targets pretending to be IT/helpdesk or vendors.
+- May ask for passwords, or to install “security tools.”

+#### 💬 Smishing (SMS Phishing)

+- Spam or phishing via text or messaging apps (SMS, iMessage).
+- Originated as SPIM (Spam over IM).

+### 👻 Spoofing

+- **Faking identity** in emails, phone calls, or SMS.
+- Email spoofing: Attackers send messages from fake "trusted" addresses.
+- Caller ID and SMS spoofing also possible with simple software.

+### 🛡️ Defense: Education is Key

+- **Phishing only needs one victim to succeed.**
+- Teach users to:
+  - Verify requests before acting
+  - Be skeptical of **urgent or emotional messages**
+  - Check URLs carefully
+  - Report suspicious communications immediately

+> 🎓 Regular awareness training is the best defense against impersonation attacks.

 ---

 ✨ **Stay vigilant, stay secure, and ace your (ISC)² CC Exam!** 🚀